119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 In many states, if you hold a vehicle registration in your name, that means paying for insurance as well as registration on an annual basis, whether or not you drive the vehicle.
 Depending on your vehicle and where you live, your premiums and fees can easily amount to hundreds of dollars a year.

-You may think you are safe skipping insurance as long as it does not go out on the road; however, most driving laws require some sort of active insurance coverage, or you might face fines or penalties for being uninsured.
+You may think you’re safe skipping insurance if the car never leaves your driveway; however, most provinces require some form of active coverage, and you could face fines or penalties for being uninsured.
 Dropping coverage is not always an option, and thus, your junk car remains an expense year after year.

 Even junk cars depreciate.
 Ironically, as parts become more worn and components disappear, their salvage value diminishes.
 A vehicle that still has scrap metal, catalytic converters, or parts loses value each month as parts tend to be taken or rust takes over.
 As each year passes, you lose value, and if you intend to sell it at some point in the future, it will become less profitable.
 The longer you hold it, the less you’ll get.

 It might seem harmless—just parked and out of the way—but it still takes up valuable space.
-Older cars also occupy valuable space when parked.
-An old car takes up a prime parking spot, which can be occupied by a new ride, used for the storage of seasonal items, or as a safe play area for children to play.
+An old car occupies valuable space that could hold a new vehicle, seasonal storage, or even serve as a safe play area for children.
 An old car just sits there, taking up valuable space.
 That valuable spot is off-limits as long as that car sits there.

 That single spot on the curb represents a decided potential value lost.
 In common spaces, it is easier to decide that the spot taken up by the old car equates to a greater loss of utility than monetary value.
 From an oversight perspective, we should rethink how we view the cost of dated cars pushing into the high US dollar usage space.

 Junk cars can leak fluids like oil, coolant, and brake fluid that leak onto your driveway or seep into the ground below.
-The fluid damage can harm your concrete, soil, or both.
+Leaking fluids can damage your concrete, soil, or both.
 If you forget that old car on your property, moisture and debris can also accumulate, creating additional health hazards.

 Many times, there is no coverage under homeowners’ insurance for hazardous spills.
 The cleanup fees could total hundreds or thousands, especially if there are local laws directing you to properly dispose of hazardous waste.
 Getting rid of a junk car before any of these hazards develop helps you avoid a hefty cleanup bill.